Skip to contents

 idents.kmeans

 Numeric.
-The number of k-means slices to use for identities clustering.
+The number of slices to use for identity K-means clustering.

 idents.kmeans.numbers.size

 Numeric.
-The font size of the identities k-means slices numbers.
+The font size of the identity K-means slice numbers.
 Set to 0 to remove them.

 cluster.features